scalyr/scalyr-agent-2/docs/monitors/mysql_monitor.md

 #### mysql.global

 These values are the output of the "SHOW GLOBAL STATUS" query.
 These are discussed in the MySQL documentation chapter "Server Status Variables".
-To reduce the amount of metrics recorded, not all command counts are reported.
+To reduce the number of metrics recorded, not all command counts are reported.

 |||# Metric name                      ||| Description